SixtyCapital/equity-primitives/README.md

 fairly easily.

 NB: This repo doesn't contain any actual data, nor does it contain the scripts to upload the vendor data into BigQuery.
-In order to run materialize these queries into tables, we used [Apache Airflow](https://airflow.apache.org/) scripts (not included here), and [dbt](https://www.getdbt.com/) could also work.
+In order to materialize these queries into tables, we used [Apache Airflow](https://airflow.apache.org/) scripts (not included here), and [dbt](https://www.getdbt.com/) could also work.